On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Experimental Results

 \textbf{Classification Task:}

 We demonstrate the classification performance of the VRDC framework, along with that of the traditional DNN-based coding schemes, to validate the effectiveness of the RDC methodology.
-We first illustrate the simulative rate-complexity curves under some fixed distortion level and the rate-distortion curves under some fixed complexity degree in Fig. \ref{fig:exp_1a} and \ref{fig:exp_1b} respectively.
+We first illustrate the simulative rate-complexity curves under some fixed distortion level and the rate-distortion curves under some fixed complexity degree in Fig.~\ref{fig:exp_1a} and \ref{fig:exp_1b} respectively.
 We can once again observe a three-way tradeoff among the transmission rate, distortion and model complexity for practical image semantic sources.
-More specifically, we can observe from Fig. \ref{fig:exp_1a} that, under a fixed distortion level $\cd=0.5$, the required rate reduces from 12.7 to 6.0 bits when the complexity of the model increases from 3.7 to 7.8.
-Similarly, as demonstrated in Fig. \ref{fig:exp_1b}, we can see that under a given complexity degree, an increase in the transmission rate results in lower distortion.
+Similarly, as demonstrated in Fig.~\ref{fig:exp_1b}, we can see that under a given complexity degree, an increase in the transmission rate results in lower distortion.
 This again justifies the fact that the user can achieve the same recovery quality with substantially reduced communication resources, at the cost of the increased model complexity at the user end.
 Therefore, to accomplish the intelligent tasks, it is possible to offload the communication resource at the cost of increasing the model complexity.
-In Fig. \ref{fig:exp_3d}, we also present the 3D contour plot showing the RDC tradeoff, which aligns with the theoretical observations derived from the analysis of Gaussian and binary RDC functions.
+In Fig.~\ref{fig:exp_3d}, we also present the 3D contour plot showing the RDC tradeoff, which aligns with the theoretical observations derived from the analysis of Gaussian and binary RDC functions.

+We also compare the classification accuracy of the proposed VRDC method with the traditional coding scheme that focuses implicitly on the accurate recovery of the image sources.
+More specifically, we consider the DeepJSCC method \cite{bourtsoulatze2019deep} as the benchmark coding scheme of our proposed VRDC method.
+In order to quantify the amount of the transmission rate of DeepJSCC, we adopt a uniform quantizer with $L$ levels to process the output of the DeepJSCC encoder, where the soft gradient estimator is used to backpropogate through the quantizer \cite{mentzer2018conditional}.